dsfhdshdjtsb/enchantments/README.md

 MAgic protection - protect against magic damage

 Explode (IV) (all) - getting hit will increase charge stacks, at max charge stacks, attacks will cause you to explode
-- or, getting hit will increase stacks, at max stacks explode after a short delay + sound cue
+- or, getting hit will increase stacks, at max stacks explode after a short delay + sound cue'

+slam(boots) - upon taking fall damage, hurt all nearby enemies relative to the amount of fall damage taken

 ##Trident